Windows Registry and Log Analysis with Freeware Tools

 Your Instructor: Luca Cadonici

-He lives in Italy and works as a forensic consultant for prosecutors, law enforcement agencies and law firms.
+He’s the owner of the Digital Forensics laboratory Nova Era and works as a forensic consultant for prosecutors, law enforcement agencies and law firms.

 Module 1: Keeping track of it all - the Windows Event Logging